Global Design Thinking-Workshop: Teamed Leadership (Wintersemester 2022/2023)

 - 03 Teamed Leadership

-We combine the work on a concrete innovation project with reflections on a specific topic.
-Our learning approach is based on the concept of problem-based experiential learning.
+Our learning approach is based on the concept of problem-based & experiential learning.
 We implement this approach as a project-oriented course in which the participants collaborate with a partner organization (NPOs and NGOs, large companies, SMEs, young start-ups, social organizations and public institutions).

 This program is co-designed by Dr. Claudia Nicolai and Sherif Osman.
 If you have any questions about the course and the contents, please contact Dr. Claudia Nicolai (Claudia.Nicolai(at)hpi.de).

-During this special Global Design Thinking Workshop in September (and October) 2022, we will focus on designing human-centered innovations while incorporating system-level change: "Designing for Global Impact".
-This means that you will work with a project partner in diverse and international teams on a specific design challenge.
-While learning about systems change and how to participate in change processes, you will also experience the process and mindset of design thinking as you design solutions to a global problem and work with our international coaching team on how this can be translated into different contexts to create impact.
+During this Global Design Thinking Workshop, we will focus on designing life-centered innovations while developing a Teamed Leadership Approach.
+This means that you will work with a project partner in diverse and international teams on a design challenge.
+While living teamed leadership and how to participate in change processes, you will also experience the process and mindset of design thinking as you design solutions to a complex problem and work with our international coaching team on how this can be translated into a real setting.

 The Program Team

-We design our GDTW program with our international network of Design Thinking Coaches and cooperate regularly with partner institutions from our global network, which also gave rise to the GDTA (Global Design Thinking Alliance).
+We design our GDTW program with our international network of Design Thinking Coaches and cooperate regularly with partner institutions from our global network, which also gave rise to the Global Design Thinking Alliance (GDTA).
 Participants have the opportunity to benefit from the experience and exchange with colleagues from other design thinking institutions in the USA, South Africa, Sweden, Malaysia, Mexico and Egypt – just to name a few.

 Application / Admission for HPI-Students: